matindi/documentation/README.md

  - Anz.txt contains some text(361a)

 ## Branches
 A branch in git is a pointer to a commit.
-It contains

 ![branch](https://github.com/matindi/documentation/blob/master/finalBranch1.png)

 A head is a pointer to our current branch.
 1. Run `git branch`. - This should output master.
 The master branch is our current branch
  - The list of branches is stored in the `.git/refs/heads` directory.